 Step a is carried out using, for example, copper cyanide.
+The compound of formula (II) is as hereinbefore defined.

 Step b is carried out using a Grignard reagent of formula R3-[Y]1-MgBr where 1, Y and R3 are as defined in formula (XIII).